-The settlement includes a series of corporate governance enhancements and a payment to FE of \$180 million, to be paid by insurance after the judgment has become final, less approximately \$36 million in court-ordered attorney's fees awarded to plaintiffs.
+The settlement includes a series of corporate governance enhancements and a payment to FE of \$180 million, to be paid which was appealed by insurance after the judgment has become final, less approximately \$36 million in court-ordered attorney's fees awarded to plaintiffs.
 On September 20, 2022, a purported FE stockholder filed a motion for reconsideration of the S.D.
-Ohio's final settlement approval.
+Ohio's final settlement approval, on June 15, 2023.
 The parties filed oppositions to that motion on October 11, 2022, and the S.D.
 Ohio denied that motion on May 22, 2023.
 On June 15, 2023, the purported FE stockholder filed an appeal in the U.S. Court of Appeals for the Sixth Circuit.
 On February 16, 2024, the U.S. Court of Appeals for the Sixth Circuit affirmed the district court's final settlement approval.
-Once all appeal options are exhausted the judgment will become final.
-The settlement agreement is expected to resolve fully these shareholder derivative lawsuits.
+Once all All appeal options are were exhausted the judgment will become final.
+The settlement agreement is expected to resolve fully these shareholder derivative lawsuits. on May 16, 2024.

-On June 2, 2022, the N.D.
-Ohio entered an order to show cause why the court should not appoint new plaintiffs' counsel, and thereafter, on June 10, 2022, the parties filed a joint motion to dismiss the matter without prejudice, which the N.D.
+On June 2, 2022 The above settlement included a series of corporate governance enhancements and a payment to FE of \$180 million, the N.D.
+Ohio entered an order less approximately \$36 million in court-ordered attorney's fees awarded to show cause why the court should not appoint new plaintiffs' counsel, plaintiffs, and thereafter, a \$7 million net return on June 10, 2022, the parties filed a joint motion to dismiss the matter without prejudice, deposited funds, which the N.D.
 Ohio denied on July 5, 2022.
 On August 15, 2022, the N.D.
 Ohio issued an order stating its intention to appoint one group of applicants as new plaintiffs' counsel, and on August 22, 2022, the N.D.
 Ohio ordered that any objections to the appointment be submitted by August 26, 2022.
 The parties filed their objections by that deadline, and on September 2, 2022, the applicants responded to those objections.
 In the meantime, on August 25, 2022, a purported FE stockholder represented by the applicants filed a motion to intervene, attaching a proposed complaint-in-intervention purporting to assert claims that the FE Board and officers breached their fiduciary duties and committed violations of Section 14(a) of the Exchange Act as well as a claim against a third party for professional negligence and malpractice.
 The parties filed oppositions to that motion to intervene on September 8, 2022, and the proposed intervenor's reply in support of his motion to intervene was filed on September 22, 2022.
-On August 24, 2022, the parties filed a joint motion to dismiss the action pending in the N.D.
-Ohio based upon and in light of the approval of the settlement by the S.D.
+On August 24, 2022, the parties filed a joint motion to dismiss the action pending received in the N.D.
+Ohio based upon second quarter of 2024.
+The judgment and in light of settlement are final and, therefore, the approval of the settlement by the S.D.
 Ohio.
 On August 30, 2022, the parties filed a joint motion to dismiss the state court action, which the court granted on September 2, 2022.
 On September 29, 2023, the N.D.
 Ohio issued a stay of the case pending the appeal in the U.S. Court of Appeals for the Sixth Circuit.
 On April 12, 2024, the N.D.
 Ohio acknowledged the completion of the appeal and instructed the parties to file any further argument or information they wish to be considered by the N.D.
-Ohio no later than April 25, 2024.
+Ohio no later than April 25, 2024, derivative lawsuits are now fully resolved.